How credit card rewards programs work and which to choose

 - Charitable donations

-The way you gain these points or miles depends on the specific policies of the reward program, and each reward program will typically come with bonus rewards for certain types of spending.
-For example, a business travel card might offer 3x miles on travel-related expenses and only 1x miles on every other type of purchase.
-Another card might offer 2x points on software spend and 1x points on everything else.
+The way you gain these points or miles depends on the specific policies of the reward program, and each reward program usually comes with bonus rewards for certain types of spending.
+For example, a business travel credit card might offer 3x miles on travel-related expenses and only 1x miles on every other type of purchase.
+Another card might offer 2x points on software and 1x points on everything else.

 So, how do you know if you’re getting a good deal on your rewards program?

-When considering whether to go with a points-based reward program or a cash back-based reward program, keep in mind:
+When considering whether to go with a miles or points-based credit card versus a cashback rewards program, keep in mind:

 - Real dollar value